open-telemetry/sig-security/security-response.md

   [CVSS](https://www.first.org/cvss/specification-document) Base score using the [CVSS Calculator](https://www.first.org/cvss/calculator/3.1) and ping the TC GitHub team for confirmation.
-- The Fix Team will request a CVE from GitHub.
+- The Fix Team will request a CVE from GitHub and follow up with the reporter.

 #### Incident Mitigation